Previous: Getting Started. Next: Working with Models. Also, see SimBA

 These three chunks are connected by two interfaces.
 The first two chunks are connected through the rigid interface describing blood feeding and transmission.
 The last two chunks are connected through egg laying and emergence.

-graph) for a single population (nStrata=1
+single population (nStrata=1

 ).